-- 1. Are there written leases: Q Yes (attach copies of all leases) - No Attach summary of verbal understanding between parties (amount of rent; when payable; party responsible for maintenance, repairs, taxes; special situations/agreements with tenants; any other relevant details). - 2.
-Is property or donor subject to any other agreements (such as equipment maintenance, pool maintenance, security, property management)?
+1. .
+Are there written leases: Yes (attach copies of all leases) No Attach summary of verbal understanding between part (amount of rent; when payable; party responsible for mainten repairs, taxes; special situations/agreements with tenants; other relevant details).

+2. Is property or dor maintenance, secur nor subject to • as equipment ma aintenance, pool

+☐ Yes (attach copie es of Agreemen ts) □ No

+3. Are tenants responsible for own utility costs: □ Yes □ No

+4. Tenant Summary:

+PAID SECURITY PREPAID

+NΔ ME UNIT RENT/MO THRU HELD RENT HELD

+0 11211171110 11225 THE THE E

++

+I 1 1 1 1